-Use an earth leakage breaker on the AC power cable of the Controller to avoid the electric shock and circuit breakdown caused by an unexpected water leak.
-Prepare the earth leakage brake that pertains the controller you are using.
-For details, refer to the controller manual.
+Use an earth leakage breaker on the AC power cable of the Controller to avoid electric shock and circuit breakdown caused by short circuit.

+Prepare the earth leakage brake that pertains the Controller you are using.
+For details, refer to the Controller manual.